shockscript/spec/src/overview.md

 > **Note**: The document is a work in progress, and may lack content.

-## Scope

-This document specifies the language syntax, semantics, execution and global objects included into the language.

-## eXtensible Markup
+## eXtensible Markup Language

-ShockScript incorporates eXtensible Markup suitable for implementing reactive user interfaces.
+ShockScript incorporates an eXtensible Markup Language suitable for implementing reactive user interfaces.

 ## Events